serVmik/python-project-83/README.md

 $ sudo apt install curl
 $ curl -sSL https://install.python-poetry.org | python3 -
 ```
+You may need to export PATH,
+how to do it will be indicated in the installation log of 'poetry'.

 Clone the application from GitHub and install the necessary
 libraries using the 'make install' command:
 ```